Chapter 5: Advanced Capabilities¶

-Going one level deeper in the implementation details, the real-time scheduler running in each DU receives high-level directives from the near real-time scheduler running in the CU, and as depicted in Figure 32, these directives make dual transmission, handoff, and interference decisions on a per-slice basis.
+Going one level deeper in the implementation details, the real-time scheduler running in each DU receives high-level directives from the near-real-time scheduler running in the CU, and as depicted in Figure 32, the DUs follow these directives in making their scheduling decisions on a per-slice basis.
 A single RAN Slicing control application is responsible for the macro-scheduling decision by allocating resources among a set of slices.
 Understanding this implementation detail is important because all of these control decisions are implemented by software modules, and hence, easily changed or customized.
 They are not “locked” into the underlying system, as they have historically been in 4G’s eNodeBs.

 In addition to slicing the RAN, we also need to slice the Mobile Core.
 In many ways, this is a well-understood problem, involving QoS mechanisms in the network switches (i.e., making sure packets flow through the switching fabric according to the bandwidth allocated to each slice) and the cluster processors (i.e., making sure the containers that implement each microservice are allocated sufficient CPU cores to sustain the packet forwarding rate of the corresponding slice).

 But packet scheduling and CPU scheduling are low-level mechanisms.
 What makes slicing work is to also virtualize and replicate the entire service graph that implements the Mobile Core.
 If you think of a slice as a system abstraction, then that abstraction needs to keep track of the set of interconnected microservices that implement each slice, and then instruct the underlying packet schedulers to allocate sufficient network bandwidth to the slice’s flows and the underlying CPU schedulers to allocate sufficient compute cycles to the slice’s containers.